Reports are the heart of the Checkr user experience. Use the Reports page to:

-- Report information: Information about the report that was run, as well as an option to add a tag to the report, or download a copy as a PDF.
-(If the Candidate went through the Checkr hosted flow, a copy of the authorization and disclosure forms may also be selected from the Download PDF button.)
+- Report information: Information about the Report that was run, as well as an option to add a tag to the Report or download a PDF copy.
+If the Candidate went through the Checkr hosted flow, a copy of the authorization and disclosure forms may also be selected from the Download PDF button.

 - Actions: Lists completed actions in this candidate’s Adverse Action process, if any, and provides buttons to allow you to Engage the candidate, begin the Pre-Adverse Action process, or Cancel Adverse Action (if the Post Adverse Action email has not yet been sent).

 - Pending: The Report is processing.
-The length of time to finalize is dependant on the Screenings run, but is usually within 2-3 days.
+The length of time to finalize is dependent on the Screenings run but is usually within 2-3 days.
 Manual County Criminal Records Checks may take significantly longer to complete.
 For more information, see "Why is the background check taking longer than expected?"

 - Dispute: The Report is complete, and the candidate has contacted Checkr to contest its accuracy.
-Adjudication cannot proceed while a report status is Dispute, and adverse adjudications made prior to the dispute must be re-initiated if the candidate still does not qualify upon the conclusion of the dispute.
-You will be notified by email upon the conclusion of a reinvestigation, which may take a maximum of 30 days.
+Adjudication cannot proceed while a Report status is in Dispute, and Adverse adjudications made prior to the dispute must be reinitiated if the candidate still does not qualify upon the conclusion of the Dispute.
+You will be notified by email when a reinvestigation concludes, which may take a maximum of 30 days.

-- Suspended: The Report is incomplete because candidate information is missing or cannot be verified.
-Seven days have passed since Checkr contacted the candidate to submit additional documents.
-Once the requested information is provided, the report is reinitiated, and its status updated to Pending.
-For more information on why reports may be suspended, see Exceptions: Missing information from candidates.
+- Suspended: The Report is incomplete or information in the Report cannot be verified, and 7 days have passed since Checkr requested additional information and received no response from the candidate.
+Once the requested information is provided, the Report is reinitiated and its status updated to Pending.
+For more information on why Reports may be suspended, see Exceptions: Missing information from candidates.

-Please note: The Consider status takes precedence over Suspended, in that some incomplete reports will be listed as Consider if there is information within them that merits the Consider status.
-For example: If the MVR is suspended, but the county check is Consider, the overall report status will be Consider.
+Note: Some incomplete Reports will be listed as Consider if they contain information within them that merits the Consider status.
+For example, if the MVR is Suspended but the county check is Consider, the overall Report status will be Consider.

-The Invitation information section lists Report status for candidates who have not yet responded to the invitation to run a background check:
+The Invitation information section lists the Report status for Candidates who have not yet responded to the invitation to run a background check: